 2018 ASP Drug Pricing Files

-The files below contain the payment amounts that will be used to pay for Part B covered drugs for the first quarter of 2018.
+The files below contain the payment amounts that will be used to pay for Part B covered drugs for the fourth quarter of 2018.

-Comparing the first quarter 2018 payment amounts with the prior quarter reveals that, on average, there was no change in payment amounts for the top 50 Part B drugs.
+Comparing the fourth quarter 2018 payment amounts with the prior quarter reveals that, on average, payment amounts for the top 50 Part B drugs decreased by 0.8 percent.

-For half of the higher volume drugs (25 out of the top 50), the prices changed 2 percent or less.
-Overall, the prices for 19 of the top 50 drugs decreased, while 3 remained the same.
+Overall, the payment amounts for most of the higher volume drugs (33 out of the top 50) changed 2 percent or less; payment amounts for 21 of the top 50 drugs decreased, while one remained the same.
 In general, among the top drugs with a decrease, there are a number of competitive market factors at work – multiple manufacturers, alternative therapies or market shifts to lower priced products.

 CMS remains interested in ensuring continued beneficiary access to Part B covered drugs.
 We will continue to monitor trends in pricing, as reflected by the published ASP payment rates, as well as utilization within the Medicare community.